Skip to main content

 Which 2025 cars have zero recalls?

-17 of 44 vehicles on this list have no recalls on file with NHTSA.
+15 of 30 vehicles shown on this page have no recalls on file with NHTSA.
 Recall counts can change at any time as manufacturers and NHTSA identify new issues.

 What safety rating should a first car have?

-NHTSA recommends choosing vehicles with 4-star or 5-star overall safety ratings.
+NHTSA's 5-star Safety Ratings program rates vehicles from 1 to 5 stars, with higher scores indicating better crash protection.
 This list includes only 2025 vehicles under $30,000 with at least a 4-star NHTSA rating.
-30 of 44 on this list earned the top 5-star rating.
+30 of 50 on this list earned the top 5-star rating.

 How much should a first car cost in 2025?